lovehhf/edx-documentation/en_us/open_edx_release_notes/source/os_documentation.rst

 Latest Documentation
 *******************************

-In addition to the Cypress documentation, EdX also maintains the latest version of the following documents for Open edX users.
+In addition to the Cypress documentation, edX also maintains the latest version of the following documents for Open edX users.

 .. note::